cutaway-security/IACS_STAR_Methodology/README.md

 ### Vulnerability Factors

-The next set of factors are related to the vulnerability involved.
-The goal here is to estimate the likelihood of the particular vulnerability involved being access, discover, and exploited.
-Assume the threat agent selected above.
+The next set of factors are related to understanding the identified vulnerability.
+The goal here is to estimate the likelihood of the particular vulnerability will be exploited and used to gain access to the environment, provide persistence on a system or device, and be used to achieve the threat actor's goals.
+To understand the vulnerability the factors involving access, exploitation, and public awareness should be considered.
+Additionally, one of the Foundational Requirements outlined in the ISA/IEC 62443 series of standards includes Timely Response to Events (TRE).
+This should be added to the factors when understanding the vulnerability within the IACS/OT environment.

 - **Ease of Access** - How easy is it for this group of threat agents to access the environment and discover the existence of the vulnerability?
   - Requires physical access to environment or OT device (1)